dralshehri/luhncheck/README.md

 named after its creator, IBM scientist Hans Peter Luhn, is a simple checksum formula used to validate a variety of identification numbers, such as:

-- National Provider Identifier numbers in the United States.
+- US National Provider Identifier numbers.
 - Canadian Social Insurance Numbers.
 - Saudi Arabia National and Resident ID numbers.
 - South African ID numbers.